The Big Air Conditioner Malfunction Just Waiting to Happen

 Why are dirty air filters such a big problem?

-Imagine you're teacher and you're trying to grade some exams after class.
+Imagine you're a teacher and you're trying to grade some exams after class.
 You've just gotten started when a student shows up at your door.
 He's got a question.
 You step away from your grading and help him.
 After addressing his concern, you get back to grading.

 A few minutes go by.
 Two more students show up.
 They've got questions, too.
 You stop grading so you can help them.